shan-alexander/data-engineering/DATAFORM.md

 Before we deep-dive into applied uses of Dataform, we need to understand this Airflow DAG layer, so we can better understand how to approach Dataform.

 Let's look at a psuedo-code example of an Airflow DAG using python.
 In this example, the DAG will ingest Google Analytics data from an API, store it in Google Cloud Storage as a JSON file, then load the new data into BigQuery, then compile the Dataform repo, execute the "data_engineering" tagged SQLX files first, followed by the "analytics_engineering" SQLX files.

+>[!NOTE]
+> DAGs are most commonly written in Python, but can be written in other languages.
+The new kid on the block for data engineering backends is Golang, for efficiency & concurrency.
+We'll stick to Python for now, for readability & simplicity.

 ```python
 from __future__ import annotations